pyrotek45/avon/tutorial/DEBUGGING_GUIDE.md

 - **Assume data types** - use type checks to verify assumptions
 - **Nest traces too deeply** - use intermediate `let` bindings to keep code clear
 - **Deploy without testing** - always `eval` first to catch errors early
+- **Debug in production** - we shouldn't have to say this, but here we are

 ---